LouisMazel/LouisMazel/README.md

 I'm a French Web Developer freelancer.
 Passionate about **JavaScript** and **Typescript**

-I spend most of my time Vue & Nuxt 🖤
+I spend most of my time on Vue & Nuxt 🖤

 <table>
    <tr>